 Your privacy is very important to us.
-This Privacy Notice sets forth our policies with respect to non-public personal information about our stockholders and prospective and former stockholders.
-These policies apply to stockholders in our Company and may be changed at any time, provided a notice of such change is given to you.
+This Privacy Notice sets forth OFS Credit Company, Inc.'s ("our," "we," or "the Company") policies with respect to non-public personal information provided to us.
+These policies apply to stockholders in the Company and may be changed at any time, provided a notice of such change is given to you.
+This notice replaces all previous statements of our privacy policy.